JollyBound/Discord-bot-that-tracks-cryptocurrency-prices/README.md

 to setup simply install requests and discord.py and change the TOKEN variable (line 79) to your bot's token.

+(can be done much better and simpler, maybe one day ill optimize this

 commands :